MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ## Portal

 ### Container Registries

-- Applicable: This issue applies to the public preview release of Azure Container Registry on Azure Stack Hub
+- Applicable: This issue applies to the public preview release of Azure Container Registry on Azure Stack Hub.
-- Cause: An issue is preventing metrics from displaying when viewing a Container Registry in the Azure portal.
+- Cause: An issue is preventing metrics from displaying when viewing a container registry in the Azure portal.
 The metrics are also not available in Shoebox.
-- Remediation: No remediation available, will be resolved in an upcoming hotfix.
+- Remediation: No remediation available, will be addressed in an upcoming hotfix.
 - Occurrence: Common

 <!-- ## Storage -->